kobz2414/restaurant-finder-ai/README.md

-# Next Gen Restaurant Finder
+# Find What Feeds You
-A simple restaurant finder powered by bleeding edge AI tech
+A smart restaurant finder — and maybe more 👀

 This project is a full-stack web app built with: